rgu01/MoCReL-Experiments/README.md

 ### Experiments for paper "Synthesis and Compacting of Strategies for Multi-Agent Systems" - TACAS2022

 ### Hardware and OS requirement
-- The experiments were conducted on a server with 48 CPU, 258G memory, running Ubuntu 20.04.
+- The experiments were conducted on a server with 48 CPU (Intel(R) Xeon(R) CPU E5-2678 v3 @ 2.50GHz), 258G memory, running Ubuntu 20.04.

 ### Experiments design
 - The models are seperated into 6 groups.